hackclub/outernet/README.md

 # [Outernet](https://44.74.hackclub.com): what are guilds?

-July 28th to 31st 2023; we’ve found the place, now it’s time for you to create the space.
+July 28th to 31st 2023; we’ll find the place, you'll create the space.

 Together, we'll turn an empty field into a bustling society for hackers.
 Socities are made up of many things.
 Think about the neighbourhood you live in - you've got stores, parks, hangout spaces etc. We'll need to create all of that.